-Is storytelling for hotels merely another marketing gimmick from the past, or does it hold real value for guests and the property itself?
+Is hotel storytelling merely another marketing gimmick from the past, or does it hold real value for guests and the property itself?

 Regardless of your hotel’s market conditions and destination, every property faces the challenge of developing new market shares and anchoring existing accounts.